morimekta/providence/src/site/markdown/services.md

 }
 ```

-For the response, there is generated a virtual struct containing the
+For the response, a virtual struct is generated containing the response on
-response on `success`, using the field ID 0 (which should not be allowed
+`success`, using the field ID 0 (which should not be allowed to be declared,
-to be declared, and will not be used by the non-declared auto-IDs for the
+and will not be used by the non-declared auto-IDs for the exceptions), and one
-exceptions), and one field for each declared exception.
-E.g. the example
+field for each declared exception.
+E.g. the example above will generate this
-above will generate this response message definition:
+response message definition:

 ```thrift
 union Service.call_response {